Registration & Coffee

 The morning session looks at the general requirements of the latest Ofsted Inspection Handbook and the Education Inspection Framework.
 It also explores the role of the nominee, from the initial arrival of the inspection team, through to the final judgements and conclusion of the inspection.

 The session also examines in some detail, the responsibility of the nominee to challenge, where appropriate, in a robust yet courteous manner all findings and judgements that they consider to be incorrect.
 This is one of the pivotal roles of the nominee and one that can make real differences to grading decisions – but only where the challenge is made in a professional and informed manner.
 It is essential that all nominees clearly understand what works, what does not and the harm inappropriate and personal challenges can cause.

 The morning session includes:

-- The new Education Inspection Framework, effective through 2021
+- The latest interpretation and implementation of the Ofsted EIF, Education Inspection Framework, effective through 2022/23

 - The role and responsibilities of the nominee prior to inspection

 - Inspection timeline from Inspectors’ arrival until departure